CheckiePy/CheckiePyBackend/README.md

 #### 3.3.5.
 Disconnect

-Disconnect a code style from a repository by id:
+Disconnect a code style from a repository by a id:

 ```
 POST /api/repository/disconnect/